 Today, many historical sites remain interspersed among the homes of the town's current residents, including the residences of some of the families that prospered here.
 A couple of these well-preserved homes are now open as museums for the public to explore.
 Museums and religious sites aside, the town's narrow streets and charming old buildings give Omori an atmosphere reminiscent of centuries past, making it a great place to explore.

-The central bus stop, Omori Daikansho (Omori Former Government Office), is served by all buses, providing connections along Omori Town and to the parking lot at the Sekaiisan Center (every 15 minutes), to Oda-shi Station (1-2 buses per hour), Nima Station (about 5 buses per day) and Hiroshima (2 buses per day).
+The central bus stop, Omori Daikansho (Omori Former Government Office), is served by all buses, providing connections along Omori Town and to the parking lot at the World Heritage Center (1-4 buses per hour), to Oda-shi Station (hourly), Nima Station (every 3 hours) and Hiroshima (2 buses per day).